 Direct waterside access for boaters and visitors to our Market Square and the Municipal Fish Market.

-A bustling launch pad for a wide variety of things to do—from catching the water taxi to seeing live concerts to ice skating in the winter.
+A bustling launch pad for a wide variety of things to do—from catching the water taxi to seeing live concerts to skating at Wharf Ice Rink in the winter.

 The Wharf’s largest pier is a dramatic gathering place and backdrop to our festivals.

 Catch the Wharf Jitney, our free ferry to East Potomac Park, or rent a kayak or paddleboard to go out on the water and see a different side of Washington, DC.

 7th Street Park

 A lush and energetic green space for relaxation and outdoor workouts featuring walking trails, benches, and stand-up desks.

 A 3.5-acre park right at the edge of the Wharf, with rows of willow trees, shady trellises and room for bocce.